 If the title company is responsible for sending the recording package to the Land Records Office or County Clerk, be sure to ask yourself the next question.

 3. Has the recorder received the proper documents?

 There is a domino effect in the real estate industry.
 As home sales remain steady, so do the stacks of paperwork.
 Many municipalities and county recorders in charge of recording the subsequent release, satisfaction, termination, etc. are sometimes behind due to the influx of closings.

 Track shipments of the documents sent for recording and respond quickly to any recording rejections.
 Addressing rejected recordings will prevent any unnecessary delays.

 In order to prevent rejection, some key things to remember when sending documents to the county clerk include:

-- Quality of the document is good and the text is legible.
+- The quality of the document is good and the text is legible.